dukt/analytics-docs/en/configuration.md

 In addition to the settings available in the CP > Settings > Analytics screen, the config items below can be placed into an `analytics.php` file in your craft/config directory:

-## realtimeRefreshInterval

-Interval at which the realtime widget should refresh its data (in seconds)

-    'realtimeRefreshInterval' => 15,

 ## cacheDuration

 The amount of time cache should last.